tabacitu/ball-starter-kit/README.md

 - 🚧 provides blade components for forms, tables, modals, etc;
 - 🚧 has clear docs on how to build on top of it;

-It's something that we've built to _scratch our own itch_ (pun intended) when creating new Laravel SaaS projects in 2024.
+It's something that we've built to _scratch our own itch_ (pun intended) when creating new Laravel SaaS projects from scratch (_another_ pun intended).
 We've made it public because there's nothing online that fixes the problem in a way we like, and we believe this can help other people save a lot of time and headache.
 If you use and like this project, please [open an issue](https://github.com/Laravel-Backpack/app-starter/issues) and tell us about it, the good and the bad - we love to know we helped.

 ## Usage